ztyyLV/web-twain-docs/about/faqs.md

 ## What if I want Dynamsoft help with the implementation

-Dynamsoft provides detailed documentation including multiple samples for the DWT library.
-However, if you don't want to do the development yourself, you can take advantage of the [Professional Service]({{site.indepth}}development/Pro-service.html).
+Dynamsoft provides detailed documentation including multiple samples for `DWT` .
+However, if you don't want to do the development yourself, you can take advantage of the [Professional Virtual Developer Service]({{site.indepth}}development/Pro-service.html#virtual-developer-service).

 ## What are the most common issues when clients start to use my scan application

-* When end clients visit your scan page for the first time on a desktop, they will be automatically asked to download and manually install the Dynamsoft Service.
+* When end clients visit your scan page for the first time on a desktop, they will be automatically asked to download and manually [install the Dynamsoft Service]({{site.indepth}}deployment/Service.html#how-to-install-dwt).
 Make sure the clients are aware of this.
-* `DWT` works with scanners via their own vendor-developed drivers.
-Make sure the proper driver is installed and the scanner itself already works on the system before attempting to use it with the library.
+* `DWT` is NOT the scanner driver.
+Instead, it works with scanners via their own vendor-developed drivers.
+Make sure the proper driver is installed and the scanner itself already works on the system before attempting to use it with `DWT` .

 ## What are the Resources files

 Resources files help you include `DWT` in your application.
 The following shows the purpose of these files

-> **Resources** is the default name of the folder that contain these files.
+> *Resources* is the default name of the folder that contain these files.
 It can be changed.
-For example, in the [dwt package](https://github.com/dynamsoft-dwt/web-twain-package), it's called **dist**.
+For example, in the [dwt package](https://github.com/dynamsoft-dwt/web-twain-package), it's called *dist*.

 * Resources
   + dynamsoft.webtwain.config.js